| An Essay on

 73-32.
 Bolts and screws etc. and similar

-73-32-21.
+articles in cast iron, iron or steel, etc.73-32-21.
 Machine screws for wood, threaded, in bulk, shank diameter not more

 than 6 mm.